Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: The Backbone of Neural Networks: Training Data

 The datasets published on IEEE Dataport~\cite{tuccitto2023dataset} and Zenodo~\cite{tucitto2023dataset_zenodo} include fluorescence signal measurements (emission wavelength and intensities) of \ac{MoSK} transmissions in a liquid-based testbed, which was proposed in the related publication in~\cite{cali2024experimental}.
 In the testbed setup, \acp{GQD}, soluble in water and fluorescent, serves as a signaling molecule.
 The transmitter infuses the \acp{GQD} using injection valves, and a fluorescence-based receiver detects and decodes the fluorescence signals from blue-\acp{GQD} and cyan-\acp{GQD}, which serve as the molecules to shift.
 The testbed's performance is assessed based on synchronization, detection thresholds, and symbol recognition through a \ac{PCA}, which requires a broad dataset.

 The dataset in~\cite{hofmann2023dataset_macroscale} provides experimental measurements from a macroscale, single-input, single-output, air-based {MC} testbed.
 It also includes the Matlab processing code of the dataset-related publication in~\cite{torres-gomez2023explainability}.
 The dataset has been reported in various research studies in the literature, including \ac{XAI} in {MC} channels \cite{torres-gomez2023explainability}, \ac{RL}-based synchronization mechanisms \cite{debus2023reinforcement,debus2024synchronized}, and adaptive detectors \cite{hofmann2022testbed}.
 The dataset in~\cite{hofmann2023dataset_macroscale} was extended as a result of the research in~\cite{hofmann2023analog}.
 The new associated repository, accessible in~\cite{hofmann2023dataset_analog}, records the experimental measurement data for ethanol molecules in the air.
-It also provides data sheets of the testbed components and the Python code for controlling the sprayer, reading the sensor output, and implementing communication protocols.
+It also provides data sheets for the testbed components and Python code to control the sprayer, read the sensor output, and implement communication protocols.

 The dataset in~\cite{bartunik2023dataset_channel} publishes a biocompatible {MC} testbed that utilizes magnetic nanoparticles as information carriers, so-called \acp{SPION}.
 The \acp{SPION} are injected into a constant background flow using an injection pump, cf.~\cite[Fig.~1]{bartunik2023channel}.
 The receiver detects the \acp{SPION} by a change in the inductance of the nearby fluid caused by the presence of the \acp{SPION}.
 This testbed is utilized to investigate channel parameters such as (among others) background flow, channel length, and channel diameter.
 It should be emphasized that~\cite{bartunik2023channel} discusses the dataset in detail and explains its structure, which is a limitation in other published datasets.